Crocodile skin

-Crocodile Leather
+Crocodile leather

 Crocodile leather is the processed hide of one of 23 crocodile species in the world.
 Crocodile leather is an exotic leather which as a group, makes up less than 1% of the world's leather production.
 It is rare compared to other hides such as sheep or cow and requires high levels of craftsmanship to prepare it for use in the consumer industry.
-Crocodile leather is considered a luxury item utilized by high fashion brands such as Hermes, Moet Hennessy Louis Vuitton (LVMH) and Gucci.
+Crocodile leather is considered a luxury item utilized by high fashion brands such as Hermes, Louis Vuitton Moet Hennessy (LVMH) and Gucci.
 As a material, crocodile leather is rare and expensive because of limited numbers of crocodiles, their relatively small size and the scarcity of dependable farms and tanning facilities to process and prepare the product for market.

-Applications and Uses
+Applications and uses

 Crocodile skin is primarily used in the production of handbags and other luxury items such as shoes, belts, wallets, upholstery, and furniture.
 For these products, Freshwater, Saltwater, Nile and Caiman are used because of the superior quality of skin which when tanned has an aesthetic finish.
 Not all these skins are valued the same.
 As one of the largest crocodile species, the Australian Saltwater Crocodile has a reputation for having the most desirable and high-quality hide.
 This makes it more popular than the smaller Caiman skins which, as a more common species, is a cheaper option.
 The value of a skin is dependent on what it will be used for.
 Freshwater Crocodile, particularly from New Guinea, is known for its flexibility which allows processors to skive it down to a thinness suitable for clothing whereas Nile crocodile, mostly available across Africa, is durable, making it desirable for heavy-duty items such as footwear and belts.